Javascript is required

 Research article

-Application of an Evolutionary Algorithm to Reduce the Cost of Strengthening of Timber Beams
+Application of An Evolutionary Algorithm to Reduce the Cost of Strengthening of Timber Beams

 Francisco B. Varona,